fimoengine/emf-rfcs/text/0005-emf-core-base.md

 >
 > - Effects: Exports an interface of a module.
 > - Failure: Fails if `module_handle` is invalid, `interface_descriptor` is already exported,
-    `interface_descriptor` is not contained in the module or the module is not yet initialized.
+    `interface_descriptor` is not contained in the module, or the module is not yet initialized.
 > - Mandates: `interface_descriptor != NULL`.
 > - Returns: Error on failure.